-Visit a Singapore Visitor Centre at any of the locations specified here to know of the latest events and package deals to any of these attractions.
+- Visit a Singapore Visitor Centre at any of the locations with the city to know of the latest events and package deals to any of these attractions.
 They are extremely tourist friendly and would give you the best tips of getting around to these places.
-Alternatively, you can even click here for the some good bundle deals.

 - If you have traveled on any of the Singapore Airlines flights or Tiger Airways, keep your boarding passes handy when in the city.
 You may be able to avail some good tourist deals at any of the attractions.